apisnetworks/apiscp-docs/docs/admin/Hydration.md

 title: Image hydration
 ---

-One of the most important aspects of apnscp is that its [installation mechanism](https://gitlab.com/apisnetworks/apnscp/tree/master/resources/playbooks) doubles as a platform integrity check, meaning that you can run the install over apnscp as many times as you want and only incorrect/missing configuration is altered.
-Over 12,000+ lines of Ansible yaml go into printing out an apnscp platform, and still it's far from complete.
+One of the most important aspects of ApisCP is that its [installation mechanism](https://gitlab.com/apisnetworks/apnscp/tree/master/resources/playbooks) doubles as a platform integrity check, meaning that you can run the install over ApisCP as many times as you want and only incorrect/missing configuration is altered.
+Over 12,000+ lines of Ansible yaml go into printing out an ApisCP platform, and still it's far from complete.

 But what we have now is an opportunity to perform a *complete install*, remove personally identifiable information generated at install time, then run the install again to fill in the gaps.
 This process is called **hydration**.
 A dehydrated (desiccated) image provides native protection against brute-force, but lacks the ability to login and manage sites until hydrated.

 ## Installation

-Start with a vanilla install using the [customization tool](https://apnscp.com/#customize).
+Start with a vanilla install using the [customization tool](https://apiscp.com/#customize).
 Because we're building for a generalized install, remove the `whitelist_ip` directive that is autopopulated.
 The command below builds an image using CloudFlare for nameservers (`use_robust_dns`), MariaDB 10.3 (default), no built-in DNS support, rspamd as the preferred [spam filter](https://hq.apiscp.com/filtering-spam-with-rspamd/), PHP 7.3, and Postgres 11.

 ```bash
 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | bash -s - -s use_robust_dns='true' -s dns_default_provider='null' -s spamfilter='rspamd' -s system_php_version='7.3' -s pgsql_version='11'